williammadie/memo/pl/python/python.md

 Python is one of the few languages that programmers and non-programmers can use at a daily bases.
 The learning curve is extremely fast compared to other languages and the languages offers an interface towards more optimized code.
 Here is where the community comes on stage.

-In Data Science, we some have incredibly powerful libraries such as **numpy**, **pandas** and more recently **polars**.
+In Data Science, we have some incredibly powerful libraries such as **numpy**, **pandas**, **tensorflow** and more recently **polars**.
 These libaries are not written in Python.
 They are written in Cython (Compiled Python code) or even in C, C++ and Rust which are today's most efficient languages.
-And here is one of the most useful strength of Python:
+And here is one of the most useful strengths of Python:

 **An Interface towards other languages**